restarone/comfortable-mexican-sofa-docs/Home.md

-## ComfortableMexicanSofa - Rails3 CMS Engine
+## ComfortableMexicanSofa - Rails CMS Engine

-**Do you need something to manage content for your Rails 3 application?
+**Do you need something to manage content for your Rails application?
 There's nothing more powerful and easier than ComfortableMexicanSofa.**

 * ComfortableMexicanSofa is open source and completely free
 * It's a Rails Engine so it's easy to install and work with